rangle/ngCourse2/components/README.md

 }));
 ```

-In fact, this concept became so popular that in Angular 1.5 the `.component` method was introduced as syntactic sugar.
+In fact, this concept became so popular that in Angular.js 1.5 the `.component` method was introduced as syntactic sugar.

 ```javascript
 angular.module("ngcourse").component("ngcHelloComponent", {